Should Workers' Compensation Be Vaccinated Against Bioterrorism?

 The Need To Vaccinate The System

 There is no war-risk exclusion to workers' compensation coverage.
-The insurance market is in a critical stage since there has been no time to negotiate, underwrite, price, and place reinsurance policies, which expire on a semi-annual basis.
+The insurance market is in a critical stage since there has been no time to negotiate, underwrite, price, and place reinsurance policies, which expire semi-annually.
 The reinsurance companies may not be required to cover bioterrorism and therefore issue an exclusion.

-John B. Boyd, is a partner in the law firm of Boyd & Kenter, P. C. of Kansas City, MO.
-He is President-Elect of the Workplace Injury Litigation Group and former Vice President, Governor and member of The Executive Committee for the Missouri Association of Trial Attorneys and former editor of Workplace Injury Litigator.
-Kansas City, MO 6416, Voice 861.471.4511, Fax: 861.829.1119, e-mail: firstname.lastname@example.org, Internet: www.boydkenterlaw.com.
+2 John B. Boyd, is a partner in the law firm of Boyd & Kenter, P. C. of Kansas City, MO.
+He is a former President of the Workplace Injury Litigation Group and former Vice President, Governor, and member of The Executive Committee for the Missouri Association of Trial Attorneys, and former editor of Workplace Injury Litigator.

 Recommended Citation: Gelman, Jon L. & Boyd, John B,, Should Workers' Compensation Be Vaccinated Against Bioterrorism?, www.gelmans.com (2001), https://www.gelmans.com/ReadingRoom/tabid/65/ArtMID/1482/ArticleID/969/preview/true/Default.aspx